Zhou et al. 2018 - Pleurotus Metals on Biogas-Residue Substrates

 Methods (brief)

-Pleurotus ostreatus was cultivated on seven substrate formulas using cottonseed hull, wheat bran, lime, water, and increasing fractions of biogas residue.
+Pleurotus ostreatus (strain Huimei No. 2) was cultivated on seven substrate formulas using cottonseed hull, wheat bran, lime, water, and increasing fractions of chicken-manure biogas residue (0 to 60%).
 Three flushes were harvested; chemical composition and heavy metals were measured in dried first-flush fruiting bodies.
-Heavy metals were analyzed by an external testing laboratory, and results are reported as dry-weight mg/kg.
+Heavy metals were analyzed by Pony Testing International Group (Beijing, China); results are reported as dry-weight mg/kg.
+Differences among treatment means were assessed by Duncan’s multiple range test at the 95% confidence level using IBM SPSS Statistics V22.0.
+The paper does not name the analytical instrument or report LODs, and reports total arsenic and total mercury without speciation.

 Implications